 - Does anyone on your team have first aid training?
 CPR training?
 Know and document who on your team to ask for help in the event of an emergency.
 Consider sending team members to a wilderness first aid training before the start of a field season.

 - What is the remote field experience level of the members of your team?
 You may want to consider an Arctic Field Training or other types of training before starting a field season.
-Contact the Field Training Manager to explore options.
+To learn more about the types of field safety training CPS provides to researchers, please click here and contact the Field Training Manager if you have any questions.